rijalati/docker-oltpbench/README.md

 smallbank
 hyadapt
 ```
-`ISOLATION` -- the transaction isolation level to be used for the benchmark, one of:
+`ISOLATION` -- the transaction isolation level to be used for the benchmark, one of (defaults to TRANSACTION_READ_COMMITED):

 ```
 TRANSACTION_REPEATABLE_READ